kristopolous/slender-docs/src/installation.md

 <blockquote>
 There are two prompts used:

-* "host$" refer to commands that are to be run outside of the virtual-machine, on your regular shell.
+* "host:$" refer to commands that are to be run outside of the virtual-machine, on your regular shell.
 * "vagrant@slender-api:" refer to commands that should be run INSIDE of the virtual-machine.

 To get inside the virtual machine, do the following:

 <pre>
-host$ cd slender-api
+host:~$ cd slender-api
-host$ vagrant up
+host:slender-api/$ vagrant up
 ...
-host$ vagrant ssh
+host:slender-api/$ vagrant ssh
 Last login: Sun Apr  7 03:02:22 2013 from 10.0.2.2
 vagrant@slender-api:~$
 </pre>
 </blockquote>

 ## Set up slender-api

+We will do the following:

+1. Clone slender-api
+1. Start a vagrant instance for the slender-api
+1. Run the unit tests

 Step 1.
 Clone slender-api
 <pre class="">
 host:~$ git clone git://github.com/dwsla/slender-api.git